 Empowering Future Generations

-WITH STEAM AND ROBOTICS SKILLS FOR A BETTER SKILLS MATCH WITH THE LABOUR MARKET
+WITH STEAM SKILLS FOR A BETTER SKILLS MATCH ON THE LABOUR MARKET

 About the Project